 “We do not seek suffering.
 But when persecution comes Christians must embrace it.
 Not as victims but as disciples following in our master’s footsteps.
 Suffering is to be expected.
 We need to get used to it.
 The Bible teaches us that suffering is a gift and a source of joy.
 Joy and suffering are indispensable and inseparable parts of Christian living.
-This is how God is glorified’.
+This is how God is glorified.”

-‘As the missionaries who brought the Good News to Pakistan had no experience of persecution, we Pakistani Christians are having to discover for ourselves how to respond to suffering.’
+“How can we be salt and light if we hide from the world?
+Indeed, the church will only survive if we learn to embrace suffering.
+As the missionaries who brought the Good News to Pakistan had no experience of persecution, we Pakistani Christians are having to discover for ourselves how to respond to suffering.”

 Because it is neither comfortable not intuitive, the Good News of Jesus of Nazareth does need to be both lived and explained.
 Show and tell.

 We must faithfully and fearlessly preach Christ crucified, and repentance and forgiveness of sins in his name.
-To this we have been called, because Christ suffered for us, leaving us an example, that we might follow in his steps.
+To this we have been called because Christ suffered for us, leaving us an example, that we might follow in his steps.

 Pray for Qaiser as he completes his doctoral studies in Australia and returns to continue his ministry in Pakistan.